EECS150/asic_labs_fa21/project/final.md

 2. What is the post-synthesis critical path length?
 What sections of the processor does the critical path pass through?
 Why is this the critical path?

 3. Show a screenshot of the final floorplan.
 Also include a screenshot of the clock tree debugger results.
+Discuss your floorplanning strategy and the quality of your clock tree results.

 4. What is the post-place-and-route critical path length?
 What sections of the processor does the critical path pass through?
 Why is this the critical path?
 If it is different from the post-synthesis critical path, why?

 5. What is the area utilization of the final design?
+Also include the total core area you used in PnR and the density.

 6. What is the Innovus-estimated power consumption of the final design?